libvips/libvips/_posts/2019-12-11-What's-new-in-8.9.md

-There was a [post a few weeks ago]({{ site.baseurl }}/2019/11/29/True-streaming-for-libvips.html) introducing this in more detail. pyvips, C and C++ also support this new system.
+There was a [post a few weeks ago]({{ site.baseurl }}/2019/11/29/True-streaming-for-libvips.html) introducing this in more detail. pyvips, C and C++ also support this new feature.

 # OSS-Fuzz integration